calebchow9/uiuc-toilet_android/README.md

 ## Notes
 Information is stored using a REST API into a MongoDB database.
 No user information is collected, simply the resources needed to display bathroom information.
 API is hosted on heroku at: https://uiuc-toilet.herokuapp.com

-## Installation
+## Installation options
 a.)
+I've published the app on the Google Play Store.
+Find it [here!](https://play.google.com/store/apps/details?id=com.cc.uiuc_toilet_android)

+b.)
 Install the app through the .apk in release (make sure to allow installation from unknown sources).

-b.)
+c.)
 Clone this repo, build the gradle in Android Studio and run the app through an AVD (virtual device).